 - ½ small yellow onion finely chopped

-- 1 tbsp taco seasoning or Old Bay/Cajun Seasoning
+- 1 tablespoon taco seasoning or Old Bay/Cajun Seasoning

-- ½ tsp red pepper flakes skip if using a spicy taco seasoning
+- ½ teaspoon red pepper flakes skip if using a spicy taco seasoning

 - ½ lb raw shrimp thawed, pat dried, peeled, tail removed, and cut into small pieces

-- 3 tbsp lime juice or lemon juice
+- 3 tablespoon lime juice or lemon juice

 - ½ bunch of parsley chopped (or cilantro)